-- (b) Slings shall not be shortened or lengthened by knotting or twisting. - (c) The sling shall be hitched in a manner to provide control of the load. - (d) Slings in contact with edges, corners, or protrusions should be protected with a material of sufficient strength, thickness, and construction to prevent damage to the sling. - (e) Shock loading should be avoided. - (f) Loads should not be rested on the sling. - (g) Slings should not be pulled from under a load when the load is resting on the sling. - (h) Twisting and kinking shall be avoided. - (i) During load handling activities, with or without load, personnel shall be alert for possible snagging. - (j) When using multiple basket or choker hitches, the load should be rigged to prevent the sling from slipping or sliding along the load. - (k) When lifting with a basket hitch, the legs of the sling should contain or support the load from the sides, above the center of gravity, so that the load remains under control. - (l) Slings should not be dragged on the floor or over an abrasive surface. - (m) In a choker hitch, the choke point should only be on the sling body, never on a fitting. - (n) Slings should not be constricted, bunched, or pinched by the load, hook, or any fitting. - (o) The load applied to the hook should be centered in the base (bowl) of the hook to prevent point loading on the hook, unless the hook is designed for point loading.
+- (h) Twisting and kinking shall be avoided. - (i) During load-handling activities, with or without load, personnel shall be alert for possible snagging. - (j) When using multiple basket or choker hitches, the load should be rigged to prevent the sling from slipping or sliding along the load. - (k) When lifting with a basket hitch, the legs of the sling should contain or support the load from the sides, above the center of gravity, so that the load remains under control. - (1) Slings should not be dragged on the floor prover an abrasive surface. - (m) In a choker hitch, the choke point should only be on the sling body, never on a fitting. - (n) Slings should not be constricted, bunched, or pinched by the load, hook, or any fitting. - (o) The load applied to the hook should be centered in the base (bowl) of the hook to prevent point loading on the hook, unless the hook is designed for point loading.